Fees and key information

 (option, 15 credits)

 Selling is an essential function of business.
-This module provides students with the opportunity to gain and develop essential selling and negotiation knowledges and skills.
-It will particularly consider the international perspective in selling to prepare the students for the importance of taking into account the richness of our current global context.
-The module supports the BABM&M course as it supports a marketing management perspective which includes understanding the selling function and learning from it to improve the overall marketing management function.
-There has been regular research confirming employers’ need for employees with selling skills as they argue that ‘selling is a life-blood of businesses’ since businesses cannot survive without effective results from this important function.
-Accordingly, the understanding of this business function should give students the edge over other students without such knowledge when seeking employment opportunities.
+This module provides you with the opportunity to gain and develop essential selling and negotiation knowledges and skills.
+It will particularly consider the international perspective in selling to prepare you for the importance of taking into account the richness of our current global context.
+The module supports several courses, as it addresses an important marketing management function that includes understanding the selling function and developing it to improve the overall business effectiveness.
+There has been regular research confirming employers’ need for employees with selling skills as they argue that ‘selling is a lifeblood of businesses’ since businesses cannot survive without effective results from this important function.
+Accordingly, the understanding of this business function should give all students the edge over other students without such knowledge when seeking employment opportunities.
 Past students of this module have confirmed the importance of undertaking this module in helping them find a job.
 Additionally, selling has a broader perspective as it enables students to learn how to be more persuasive while remaining ethical in their business transactions.

 (option, 15 credits)